 In 2013 we developed the North Sydney Community Strategic Plan 2013-2023, the community's vision for North Sydney in 2023.
 It guides us to help reach this destination and these reports document our progress along the journey.
 By measuring our progress, the better we will understand and be able to answer the question: "How is North Sydney going?"

-This 2017 End of Term Report provides a summary of performance over the last five years.
+This 2016 End of Term Report provides a summary of performance over the last four years.
+As Mayor of North Sydney, I am proud of what North Sydney has achieved over this time.

 Achieving the targets we set